Energy drinks are considered as magic potion that improves vitality. But, these drinks are also dangerous elixirs.

 - Ginseng

 This medicinal herb is also present in many energy drinks.
-A meta-analysis presented that Ginseng offers positive effect in regulating the blood glucose.
+A meta-analysis presented that Ginseng offers a positive effect in regulating blood glucose.
 However, make sure that the Ginseng content is lower and you should not consume the energy drink frequently.

 - Guarana

 Guarana can be found in Brazil and it grows in the Amazon.
-The indigenous people of Amazon have been using the seeds of Guarana plant for centuries to enhance alertness and energy.
+The indigenous people of the Amazon have been using the seeds of the Guarana plant for centuries to enhance alertness and energy.
 According to research, this plant contains more caffeine than any other plant.

 The good thing is that a recent study showed that Guarana content in energy drinks has no serious effect on your psychological well-being.